Zero-inflated count benchmark: zero fraction sweep

 Low zero inflation behaves like regular counts.
 At 20% zeros the count component dominates, and the log1p-z BM baseline captures most of the variation.
 The GNN gate stays near zero.

 High zero inflation is challenging for all methods.
 At 80% zeros, distinguishing structural zeros from missing data becomes difficult.
-The GNN can learn the zero/non-zero boundary from cross-trait correlations, but the fundamental identifiability challenge remains.
+In this run, RMSE and zero-class accuracy do not move in lockstep, so both columns are needed to interpret the result.

 Zero-class accuracy is a key secondary metric.
 Overall RMSE may be misleading when most true values are zero.
 Tracking whether each cell correctly identifies as zero or non-zero gives a clearer picture of structural accuracy.